 The Norfolk Society of Arts presents a distinguished roster of speakers during its annual lecture series.
-Each event begins at 10:30 a.m. with a coffee reception in Huber Court.
-The lecture follows at 11 a.m. in the Kaufman Theater.
+The 2020-2021 season will begin virtually.
+Links to the lectures will be available online the evening prior to the event.
 Interested in supporting this illustrious series?
 Visit NorfolkSocietyofArts.org to learn more.Join today

 Click to download a pdf of the full schedule.